luckyr13/nightcrawler/README.md

 # NightCrawler v1.5
 ## NightCrawler Web Scraper

-NightCrawler is a tool developed on Python 2.7 that we can use as a footprinting tool against our own web pages.
+NightCrawler is a tool developed on Python 2.7 (and 3.5) that we can use as a footprinting tool against our own web pages.

 The tool tries to fetch: